enrique-martinez95/ArcGIS/README.md

 # ArcGIS
 Scripts for ArcGIS Pro using the ArcPy library.
-These are designed to minimize user input, automate repetitive tasks and streamline workflows.
+These are designed to extend the functionality of ArcGIS Pro by automating repetitive tasks and streamlining workflows.